Embird Embroidery Software

 How to Use Color Mask in Sfumato Stitch

-Sfumato Stitch is a digitizing tool that creates embroidery designs from photos.
-It is based on digitizing the vector boundaries of individual objects, which are then filled with stitches according to the underlying photo.
+Sfumato Stitch is a specialized digitizing tool that generates embroidery designs directly from photos.
+It utilizes vector boundaries to define objects, which the software then fills with stitches based on the tonal values of the underlying image.

 2. Parameters - Set Masks

-Adjustable parameters of sfumato objects are described in the Parameters-Sfumato chapter.
+Detailed descriptions of all Sfumato parameters are available in the Parameters-Sfumato chapter.

 Icon of Sfumato Mask

-There is a green background and orange and yellow flowers in the photo; therefore, we will need 3 masks.
-Set Mask Count to 3.
-Use the eyedropper tool to pick the orange color from the photo as Mask Color 1.
-Then, pick the yellow color from the photo as Mask Color 2 and the green color as Mask Color 3.
+For an image containing green background and orange and yellow flowers, three masks are required.
+Set the Mask Count to 3.
+Use the eyedropper tool to sample the colors directly from the photo: Mask Color 1 (orange), Mask Color 2 (yellow), and Mask Color 3 (green).
 The order of colors is up to your decision.
 Because of thread and fabric physics, it is better to sew from the center of the design outwards towards its edges, but the layout of colors in this picture does not allow for it.

 Sfumato Stitch - Three Masks

-Three masks are set.
-Mask no. 1 is activated.
+Three masks defined with Mask no. 1 currently active.

 A

-Mask Color: Pick a mask color from the image or define it manually.
+Mask Color: Select the target color from the image or define it manually.

 B